 What is a PIM solution?

-First of all, even though PIM is a fairly mature concept and there are quite a few providers now, there is no unified definition of PIM that everyone agrees on.
+Businesses use PIM platforms to drive online sales with the help of centralized and organized product information.
+Even though PIM is a fairly mature concept and there are quite a few providers now, there is no unified definition of PIM that everyone agrees on.
 If you look at Wikipedia, the definition is so broad that it is not possible to use it for a real comparison of the various PIM solutions, enterprise-grade or not.
 The lack of a good definition that all vendors agree on makes it difficult to compare either vendors or software.
 There are, however, some commonalities you can use as an indicator in your quest for a good comparison.
 Below are some of the parameters you need to take into consideration.

 Asking for a quote?
 Provide the following